 MA AA Dip RIBA FRSA Principal

-John Burrell is an Architect with specialist expertise in urban design and masterplanning, particularly community consultation on residential projects and the imaginative re-use of historic buildings.
-He led the successful adaptation, conversion and regeneration of the 1970s Angell Town Estate in Brixton, described as “brilliant community architecture" and "architecture at its vibrant best and a model for similar urban housing everywhere” in the Civic Trust Award citation.
+John Burrell is an architect with specialist expertise in urban design and masterplanning, particularly community consultation on residential projects and the imaginative re-use of historic buildings.
+He led the successful adaptation, conversion and regeneration of the Angell Town Estate, Brixton in the 1970s, described as 'brilliant community architecture' and 'architecture at its vibrant best and a model for similar urban housing everywhere' in the Civic Trust Award citation.